NewPath-Consulting/Wild-Apricot-Press/README.md

 == Frequently Asked Questions ==

-Q: What is the difference between NewPath WildApricot Press and Wild Apricot Login plugin?
-A: There are many differences including full support and maintenance, regular synchronization of data for logged in users, ability to sync all system, common and membership fields.
+= What is the difference between NewPath WildApricot Press and Wild Apricot Login plugin? = There are many differences including full support and maintenance, regular synchronization of data for logged in users, ability to sync all system, common and membership fields.
 Most importantly NewPath WildApricot Press has add-on architecture to enable more functionality to be made available over time via add-on plugins and blocks.

-Q: Does it work with my theme?
+= Does it work with my theme? =
-A: It should.
+It should.
 We make every effort to provide standard plugin code, but some themes may break with the plugin.
 Please let us know on our [support forum](https://talk.newpathconsulting.com) if you encounter any issues.
 We also recommend the [GeneratePress theme](https://generatepress.com) library for optimal design.

 == Changelog ==

-Version 1.0.1 - August 24, 2022
+= Version 1.0.1 - August 24, 2022 =
 - plugin now removes any saved options and synchronized user meta data when switching WildApricot sites via new API keys and license key swap
 - added options in Plugin Options to delete WildApricot meta data and sync'd users during plugin deletion
 - cosmetic changes to several user interface string to be more consistent and clear
 - plugin now called NewPath WildApricot Press

-Version 1.0.0 - August 9, 2022
+= Version 1.0.0 - August 9, 2022 =
 - first public release

-Version 1.0b5 - August 4, 2022
+= Version 1.0b5 - August 4, 2022 =
 - added selection of default menu item for login/logout link
 - renamed plugin to WildApricot Press
 - cleaned up Authorization screen cosmetically
 - Added WAP Developer's Guide

-Version 1.0b4 - July 29, 2022
+= Version 1.0b4 - July 29, 2022 =
 - adding WAP switch to toggle error logging to wp-content/wapdebug.log file
 - added a ton of error checking routines to log errors in various conditions where plugin errors or has an API error
 - finished all sanitization/escape output text to support submission to WordPress plugin repo

-Version 1.0b3 - June 30, 2022
+= Version 1.0b3 - June 30, 2022 =
 - fixed images in settings page
 - started to escape output text for issue #58
 - refactored licensing code and introduced generic license checker URL

-Version 1.0b2b - June 15, 2022
+= Version 1.0b2b - June 15, 2022 =
 - modified to new production webhook for licensing

-Version 1.0b2a - March 11, 2022
+= Version 1.0b2a - March 11, 2022 =

-Version 1.0b2 - February 17, 2022
+= Version 1.0b2 - February 17, 2022 =
 - fixed support for custom themes like Avada

-Version 1.0b1 - September 2, 2021
+= Version 1.0b1 - September 2, 2021 =
 - first release
 - fixed images in settings page
 - started to escape output text for issue #58

+== Upgrade Notice ==

+= 1.0.1 =
+If you are having trouble, install this version and then use the new plugin options to remove all previous WAP daa, and then reinstall this version.

+== Screenshots ==